Aneja-Lab-Yale/Aneja-Lab-Public-AAA-Volumetrics/readme.md

-# This is the repository for the Aneja Lab AAA Segmentation Project
+# Aneja Lab AAA Segmentation Project

 All model training was performed via nnUNet which can be found [here](https://github.com/MIC-DKFZ/nnUNet/tree/master)